Orkney’s Historic Sites: A Guide for Those Who Want to Actually See Them

 Maeshowe is a chambered cairn perfectly aligned with the winter solstice sunset, later broken into by Norse visitors who left behind one of the largest collections of runic inscriptions outside Scandinavia.

-Beyond The Well-Known Sites
+Beyond the Well-Known Sites

 While the major locations attract the most attention, Orkney is rich in lesser-known places that rarely appear on standard itineraries.
 Coastal brochs, Norse farmsteads, and quiet archaeological landscapes often provide the most memorable experiences.